 Most home insurance policies will pay you out for damage to home entertainment equipment, like televisions or stereos, if it is affected by a specified peril on your policy, such as theft or fire.

-Are laptops covered on house insurance policies?
+Are laptops covered by home insurance policies?

 Yes.
 Just like any other type of personal property, homeowner insurance will provide coverage for your laptops for the same types of scenarios it would for other contents in your home, such as TVs or furniture.
 However, if a laptop is extremely valuable, you might want to purchase extra contents insurance to insure it for the full replacement cost.